 The Institute for Advanced Studies in the Humanities was established to promote interdisciplinary research in the humanities and social sciences at the University of Edinburgh.
 It seeks to bring about collegial dialogue and to further collaborative research by maintaining a number of Fellowship schemes, by conducting regular programs of Seminars (to which the Fellow will contribute), and by developing overarching Research Themes through which interactions with the local research community may be structured.

 We aim to have a shortlist of three for this appointment.
 The closing date for applications is the end of APRIL so that the candidate can be in residence as early as possible in the following academic year (the academic year runs from September until May only).
 The age range is up to 45 - i.e. younger to middle scholars, not those already well established.

-The subject area is 'Contemporary History' - which covers a broad field including political activism, journalism, historiography, historical anthropology and research addressing cultural, political, social and economic change in South Asia in recent decades.
+We welcome applications covering any aspect of South Asian Studies in the Humanities and Social Sciences.
 This is a research appointment and whilst in Edinburgh you are expected to undertake a combination of writing and research on your chosen topic.
 You should ideally identify appropriate staff with whom to collaborate or to mentor your research while you are here.

 Applicants must be Indian citizens, resident, and pursuing their academic careers in India.